 Proposals will be vetted first by the Associate Director and then by faculty whom the Associate Director identifies as potential advisors.

 By March 1.
 Faculty advisors will contact and meet with their advisees to discuss the project design, bibliography, and expectations for the initial writing sample.
+Note that the initial writing sample is not intended to be a draft of the entire project.

 Summer Session of Independent Work.
-On the first day of the session, students will submit to their advisors and to Karen Browne a 3-5 page writing sample that expands on the proposal.
+On the first day of the session, students will submit to their advisors and to Karen Browne an initial writing sample that expands on the proposal.
 Faculty will meet online once or twice weekly with their advisees to discuss the work-in-progress, following the guidelines for 1-unit and 2-unit options above.
 Final projects will be due on the last day of the session and should also be sent to Karen Browne.
 DRW students will have an opportunity to present their work to their peers in an online symposium scheduled for the final week of the session.

 Students may transfer up to two units of graduate credit (3 semester hours or 4.5 quarter hours each) from other institutions to Bread Loaf, to count towards the degree.
 The following requirements apply: